roelandmoors/rsc-bootstrap-demo/README.md

 As an example I will implement [the bootstrap accordion](https://getbootstrap.com/docs/5.3/components/accordion/) with the [disclosure](https://headlessui.com/react/disclosure) from Headless UI.

-Create a new file `components/Accordion.jsx` `components` is new folder in the root folder.
+Create a new file `components/Accordion.jsx`, `components` is a new folder in the root folder.

 Let's add the example from the Headless UI website: